 - Rights in relation to automated decision making and profiling

 The GDPR requires organisations to be transparent with individuals about the data they hold and take responsibility for keeping information up to date.
 Basically, the right to be informed of, have access to, and rectify their data.

 Syrenis understands that this can be difficult.
 Your business receives data from various sources, whether that be through web forms, transaction services, email, SMS and so on.
-Cassie enables a single truth to be created by the production of a homogenized virtual record whist keeping a full audit trail of every detail (including source), from origin to present time, across all your systems.
+Cassie enables a single version of the truth to be created by the production of a homogenized virtual record, whilst keeping a full audit trail of every detail (including source), from origin to present time, across all your systems.
 Transparency is enabled using either the fully customisable public portal or by linking the feature rich API to existing access routes.
-Any corrections can be automatically distributed across the entire eco system of an organisation simply and securely, saving time and money.
+Any corrections can be automatically distributed across the entire ecosystem of an organization simply and securely, saving time and money.

 The GDPR requires consent for certain activities where other lawful basis may not apply, such as speculative marketing activities.
 This consent must be able to be proven and shown to have been given freely as part of an informed decision.